design-fpt-long-chau/figma-skill-collection/README.md

 # figma-skill-collection
-A sources of reusable skills description for PO and Designers to use within Figma Agents
+A sources of reusable skills description for PO and Designers at Long Châu to use within Figma Agents